clauwycuizon/clauwycuizon/_posts/2017-01-19-My-First-Entry.md

 I love to laugh and play around, but I am focused on what needs to be done (meaning I can be serious if I have to) I love baking, cooking, painting, BABIEEEEEEEEES, my friends, my family, and makeup!

+I love PINK but I learned to appreciate yellow now that I’m older.
+It just brings so much sunshine and happiness.
+I love seafoods!
+I love bandaids.
+I don’t share umbrellas.
+Sahree.
+I am a people-person.
+If you ask me if what I’ll bring if I’m on an island alone, NEVER MIND.
+I cant live ALONE. =)))) I desire to grow more in the love and grace of our Lord Jesus Christ.
+That is why I enjoy waking up every morning because I get to know Him better everyday.
+And to you who’s reading this, THANK YOU! :P You could be a close friend, a classmate, a friend, a stranger, but I thank you for dropping by and getting curious about me advertising myself (probably in facebook haha)
+Cheers to more intentional deeds!
+And I’d like to put it here to remind myself.
+“You always have time, IF YOU MAKE TIME.”
+See you around. 